VCAT review types

 - Review conditions included by Council in your planning permit

 - Review a decision by Council to grant a planning permit if you were an objector

 - Enforce a planning permit or planning scheme

-- amend or cancel a planning permit.
+- Cancel a planning permit

 The VCAT Process